Bachelor's Program

 2. Provide proof of completed secondary education (i.e. high school diploma).

-Applicants with a disability, such as a specific learning difficulty, can request that the admission process be specially adapted to meet their needs.
+Applicants with special needs can request that the admission process be adapted to meet their needs.
 In this case, a medical report must be included in the application form.
+In case of any questions, feel free to reach out to us at .

 The entrance exam (also referred to as "admission homework") is a mandatory part of the admission process for the BA program.